-Have you ever played a game without any failures—from start to end, like taking candy from a baby?
-Or a game where you couldn’t move past the first level because someone created a game for magicians who knew some hidden mechanics?
+Have you ever played a game with zero challenges—from beginning to end, like taking candy from a baby?
+Or a game where you couldn’t move past the first level, even with ample time and experience in gaming?
 If your answer is yes, you’ve played bad games.
-Bad, unbalanced games that do not have an audience.
+Inferior, poorly designed games like these do not have an audience and will eventually fail.

-Issues making games fun matter whether we speak about mobile game design, online gaming, or the development of console games.
-This is where game balance becomes a critical feature that helps achieve higher player satisfaction.
+Paying attention to what makes a game ‘fun’ is important whether you’re talking about mobile game design, online gaming, or the development of console games.
+Game balance is a critical feature that helps achieve higher player satisfaction.

-eCampusOntario, a professional educational platform, initiated research about game balance design and provided a valuable insight into its modern vision.
-They stated that any game testing process should be evaluated by:
+eCampusOntario, a professional educational platform, conducted research about game balance design and provided a valuable insight into its modern vision.
+They stated that any game testing process should be evaluated by two factors:

 - how easily experienced players accomplish goals, and

-- at the same time, how possible it is for newcomers to succeed.
+- how attainable it is for newcomers to succeed.